Greek party quits coalition over state TV debacle

 ATHENS The smallest party in Greece's ruling coalition pulled out of the government on Friday after a row over the abrupt closure of the state broadcaster, leaving Prime Minister Antonis Samaras with a tiny majority in parliament.

+"The country doesn't need elections," party leader Fotis Kouvelis said in a statement.
+"The Democratic Left insists on its reform policy and will continue to seek and demand solutions within the European reality."

-The leftist party's departure was blow to the conservative Samaras, who is left with a three-seat majority in parliament, making it tougher to pass unpopular reforms demanded by foreign lenders and emboldening the hard left opposition.
+The moderate leftist party's departure is major blow to the conservative Samaras, who is left with a three-seat majority in parliament, making it tougher to pass unpopular reforms demanded by foreign lenders and emboldening the hard left opposition.

 In a defiant address to Greeks after midnight, Samaras said he was ready to press ahead without the leftists if necessary.

-"I want us to continue together as we started but I will move on either way," Samaras said in a televised statement.
+"I want us to continue together as we started but I will move on either way," Samaras said in a televised statement following the collapse of three-party talks on the future of the ERT radio and television station.

-His spokesman, Simos Kedikoglou, said Samaras had sufficient majority "to lead the country out of the crisis".
+"Our aim is to conclude our effort to save the country, always with a four-year term in our sights."

 The row coincided with a new hitch in Greece's EU-IMF bailout with the discovery of a potential funding shortfall due to the reluctance of some euro zone central banks to roll over their holdings of Greek government bonds.

-Ten-year Greek government bond yields rose to their highest since late April, while Greek stocks tumbled 6 percent.
+Ten-year Greek government bond yields rose to their highest since late April, on course for their biggest daily rise since July 2012, while Greek stocks tumbled 4 percent.

 "The government can't last for long in its new shape.
 The horse-trading will begin, there will be more crises, they won't be able to push reforms," said John Loulis, a political analyst.

+"At some point we'll have early elections whose outcome can't be predicted."

-Officials from all three parties ruled out snap elections for now, which would derail the bailout program.
+Officials from all three parties ruled out snap elections for now, which would derail the bailout programme.

-"The country doesn't need elections," Democratic Left leader Fotis Kouvelis said in a statement, saying the party would continue with its reform policy.

-The decision to pull out was not unanimous and four party officials later called it a "suicidal" move.
-"This was a leap into the void," they said in a statement.

 An ongoing inspection visit to Greece by the European Union and the International Monetary Fund needs to be completed as planned in July to avoid funding problems, the lenders said on Thursday.
 That may require new savings measures to plug the gap.

-The coalition has bickered over a range of issues from austerity policies to immigration, and lawmakers from Samaras's parties have accused Democratic Left of blocking public sector reforms needed to secure bailout funds.
+The coalition has bickered over a range of issues from austerity policies to immigration, and lawmakers from Samaras' parties have accused Democratic Left of blocking public sector reforms needed to secure bailout funds.

-"There is also a flip side which I see as positive - it's easier for two parties to agree on policies than three," said Theodore Krintas, a fund manager at Attica Bank.

 The latest crisis began 10 days ago when Samaras abruptly yanked the ERT public radio and television station off air and fired its 2,600 workers, sparking an outcry from his two allies, unions and journalists.